yassersouri/pykov/README.md

 #pykov - python implementation of inference in HMM [Under development]

-Here I try to implement inference algorithms (evaluation and decoding) in python for Hidden Markov Models.
+Here I try to implement inference (evaluation and decoding) and learning  algorithms in python for Hidden Markov Models.
 These algorithms are fairly easy dynamic programming ones.
-Maybe later I get to implement the learning part.

 ##Dependencies